The Other Pandemic โ€“ COVID-19 Crisis Leads to Surge in Drug Overdose

 Moreover, many treatment facilities have been teetering on the brink as revenue from services and reduced government payments go missing from already strapped budgets.

-Isolation, Anxiety, and Depression
+ย Isolation, Anxiety, and Depression

-Stay at home orders and social distancing have also contributed to deteriorating mental health.
-Addiction is a disease of isolation—cutting off traditional support networks and limiting regular in person contact can exacerbate anxiety and depression, and interfere with much-needed recovery activities.
-Moreover, when people use alone, overdoses are more likely to be lethal as no one is available to administer Narcan, (also known as Naloxone, a life-saving drug), or call paramedics.
+Stay-at-home orders and social distancing have also contributed to deteriorating mental health.
+Addiction is a disease of isolationโ€”cutting off traditional support networks and limiting regular in-person contact can exacerbate anxiety and depression, and interfere with much-needed recovery activities.
+Moreover, when people use alone, drug overdose is more likely to be lethal as no one is available to administer Narcan, (also known as Naloxone, a life-saving drug), or call paramedics.

 Life Upheavals

-Other side effects of the virus, like job losses and growing financial worries have also been contributors.
-Over 20 million are unemployed, marking the country’s most severe economic meltdown since the Great Depression.
-Moreover, early evidence suggests that the virus has increased levels of anxiety, uncertainty, fear, and depression, while interfering with the human connections that help people manage those feelings.
-Research has established strong links between declining economies and suicides, drug use, and ODs.
-Although that research was based on data from previous recessions, which were much less sudden, the current downturn also came along with serious changes to routines and lifestyles, making it hard to predict long-term effects.
+Other side effects of the virus, like job losses and growing financial worries, have also been contributors.
+Over 20 million are unemployed, marking the countryโ€™s most severe economic meltdown since the Great Depression.
+Moreover, early evidence suggests that the virus has increased levels of anxiety, uncertainty, fear, and depression while interfering with the human connections that help people manage those feelings.

-Nevertheless, when people cite the connection between job losses and a rise in overdoses there is an assumption that the outlook is hopeless.
+Nevertheless, when people cite the connection between job losses and a rise in drug overdose, there is an assumption that the outlook is hopeless.
 But unlike coronavirus, there is an answer for people struggling with addiction.
 We offer real solutions and time-tested treatment methods that offer a way out.
-If you or someone you know needs help – reach out.
-We are a safe haven for people ready to change.
+If you or someone you know needs help โ€“ reach out.
+We are a haven for people ready to change.